EngineerMark/OsuAchievedOverlay/README.md

 # Building

 To build osu!achieved for yourself, please make sure of the following things:

 - ILMerge is used to combine the resulting managed dlls into the .exe
 - 7zip is used to package the web resources into a single file

+If you get an error despite having 7zip installed, add it to the environment variables; I use the 7z command, not the path to the exe.

 These are both done after the initial build, but are still part of the build process in Visual Studio 2019 (and works in other IDEs most likely, but I did not test that).
 The first one does not happen if the target is set to Debug, the latter does.